Dual Master's Degree Comparative Urban Governance

 By combining Sciences Po’s and El Colegio de Mexico’s top-level education in the area of urban policy, this two-year programme provides a great academic background in urban social analysis, urban economics, urban management and planning policies at the metropolitan scale, in a comparative approach between European, international and Latin American cities.

 - The first year in Paris at the Urban School of Sciences Po, either in the Master Governing the large metropolis (GLM, in English) or in the Master Stratégies territoriales et urbaines (STU, in French) attending all the required courses except for the “Capstone project” or “Group project” in the second semester.
+They do not make the study trip too.

 - The second year in México, at the CEDUA of El Colegio de Mexico in the Maestria en Estudios Urbanos attending courses and seminars in English or Spanish.